Gitarth/AuStdPacGen/README.md

 Gold Standard Traffic Replayer For Computer Networks

 ## Introduction
 Austre is a multithreaded network traffic replayer.
 It's sole purpose is to duplicate traffic based on user input pcap files.
-Users can input multiple pcap files to test the network on.
-Logging for each file is also included with a JSON format file  for network transfer and inspection.
+Users can input multiple pcap files to test the network on. ~~Logging for each file is also included with a JSON format file  for network transfer and inspection~~.

 ## Use
 - Make sure you have the latest version of Python installed.